apache/dolphinscheduler/docs/docs/en/guide/resource/file-manage.md

 # File Management

 When third party jars are used in the scheduling process or user defined scripts are required, these can be created from this page.
-The types of files that can be created include: `txt/log/sh/conf/py/java` and so on.
+The types of files that can be created include: txt, log, sh, conf, py, java and so on.
 Files can be edited, renamed, downloaded and deleted.

 ![file-manage](/img/new_ui/dev/resource/file-manage.png)